yastar123/PEMIRA-ITERA/replit.md

 - Responsive design with Indonesian language support

 ## Recent Changes (September 20, 2025)
-- Successfully imported from GitHub
+- Successfully imported from GitHub and configured for Replit environment
+- Installed all npm dependencies and resolved Next.js setup
+- Created PostgreSQL database and migrated Prisma schema
-- Configured Next.js for Replit proxy compatibility
+- Configured Next.js for Replit proxy compatibility with allowedHosts
-- Set up development workflow on port 5000
+- Set up development workflow on port 5000 with 0.0.0.0 hostname
-- Installed all dependencies successfully
+- Added cache control headers for proper iframe display
-- Configured deployment settings for production
+- Configured autoscale deployment for production
-- Application is fully functional and running
+- Application is fully functional and running successfully

 ## Development Setup
 - **Dev Server**: Runs on port 5000 with 0.0.0.0 hostname for Replit compatibility